 6 slices of butter, about 1/8 inch thick (optional)

-There is no denying that a home cooked meal trumps going out any day.
+There is no denying that home-cooked meals are important to being mindful about what we eat.
 Yes eating out is fun on occasion, but it is expensive, taxing on the waistline and often uses lower quality ingredients than what I hope you would buy for your home.
 However the endless question of what’s for dinner plagues everyone, even me (hard to believe I know…it’s like the cobbler who doesn’t have any shoes).
 In this post I am going to take you through the steps on how to execute meal planning for much of the week and help ease some stress, yeeeee-haw!

 Here is a sneak peek into how we execute personal chef services for our clients.
 These are the procedures that we use to set up families for 4+ days worth of food.
 We do this everyday and it works, we promise.
 If you want to drastically improve your health and reduce your stress level- we are going to show you the steps to kick some culinary a#s and eat well while doing it!